What Are the Types of Entrepreneurship? 12 Models Explained with Examples

 • Access networks and incubation support that would otherwise take years to build independently

-For students serious about entrepreneurship, BML Munjal University offers programmes like BBA in Family Business and Entrepreneurship, Integrated BBA MBA and Portfolio-First MBA in Entrepreneurship & Venture Building that combine business fundamentals, practical exposure and industry interaction to provide you with a strong foundation to launch your own venture.
+For students serious about entrepreneurship, BML Munjal University offers programmes like BBA in Family Business and Entrepreneurship, Integrated BBA MBA and Portfolio-First MBA in Entrepreneurship & Venture Building that combine business fundamentals, practical exposure and industry interaction.
+This helps you to build a strong foundation to launch your own venture.

 Conclusion